berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

    systemctl restart gmond
    ```

-### Step 4.
+### Step IV.
 Create a reverse proxy on the host machine (Not necessary for LAN users)

 To ensure visit the website through YOUR_DMAIN_NAME.